port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/package-dependency-mapping.md

 ---
-sidebar_position: 7
+sidebar_position: 2
 ---

-# Package dependency mapping
+# Package Dependency Mapping

 Using Port, it is very easy to implement and track package dependency mapping for your microservices.
 That can be useful, for example, while trying to investigate a dependency related issue or bug, or while checking for security issues.